 In the early Sumerian period, cuneiform and pictograms suggest the abundance of pottery and other artistic traditions.
 Furthermore, tablets were used for writing purposes, and copper, gold, and silver were worked by the smith.
 Daggers with metal blades and wooden handles were worn, and copper was hammered into plates, while necklaces or collars were made of gold.

 Sumerian cities during the Uruk period were probably theocratic and were most likely headed by a priest-king (ensi), assisted by a council of elders, including both men and women.
 It is quite possible that the later Sumerian pantheon was modeled upon this political structure.
 There was little evidence of institutionalized violence or professional soldiers during the Uruk period, and towns were generally unwalled.
 During this period, Uruk became the most urbanized city in the world, surpassing for the first time 50,000 inhabitants.

 The earliest king authenticated through archaeological evidence is Enmebaragesi of Kish, whose name is also mentioned in the Gilgamesh epic—leading to the suggestion that Gilgamesh himself might have been a historical king of Uruk.
 As the Epic of Gilgamesh shows, this period was associated with increased violence.
 Cities became walled and increased in size as undefended villages in southern Mesopotamia disappeared.

-Sumer's surplus of storable food allowed the population to settle in one place, Sumer was the site of early development of writing called cuneiform, Sumer's economy required an extensive labor force and division of labor, or All of these answers
+Sumer's surplus of storable food allowed the population to settle in one place, Sumer was the site of early development of writing called cuneiform, All of these answers, or Sumer's economy required an extensive labor force and division of labor